minima-global/minidocs/docs/runanode/securefunds.md

 2. Type `vault` and press Enter
 3. Accept the pending command (if required) -->

-Your seed phrase will be required to restore your funds if you lose access to your node and do not have a valid backup.
+Your seed phrase will be required to restore your funds if you lose access to your node and do not have a backup.

 To view your 24 word seed phrase:

-1. Open the Security MiniDapp
+1. Open the **Security** MiniDapp

-2. Select **Seed Phrase**
+2. Select **Manage Seed Phrase**
+3. Ensure your node is unlocked
+4. Select **Show seed phrase**
+5. Grab a pen and paper and write down your Seed Phrase in the order specified

 **Write down your seed phrase carefully, in the _correct order_ and store it in a safe place offline.**